lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 ### Task 3: Configured State to Active State
 Access your Insight Models, locate your model and ensure it says Configured.
 Now Activate your model.
 You will recieed an Activation Confirmation, click Activate.

-Congratulation on completing the Process Mapping.
-The next excercise will test the mapping and showcase the Console/Dashboards.
+Congratulation on completing the Process Mapping!
+The next exercise will test the mapping and showcase the Console/Dashboards.

 ## Solution
 >>>>>